MSHA News Release: [05/24/2007]

 Phone: (202) 693-9406 (202) 693-9423

-Coal mine inspector positions available in Wilkes-Barre, Pottsville and Shamokin
+Coal mine inspector positions available in Maryland, Ohio and West Virginia

 Under the agency's ongoing Mine Inspector Career Trainee Program, MSHA will conduct applicant screenings to test and interview registered applicants interested in any of the position locations.
-The screenings will be held in Indiana, Pa., on June 15 and 16.
+The screenings will be held in Morgantown only on July 21 and 22.
 Space will be limited.

 Applicants should indicate the locations for which they are interested in applying and whether or not they are claiming veteran's preference.
 Applications that do not include phone numbers, addresses, and/or information on citizenship and basic qualification requirements cannot be considered.
 Each applicant should bring photo identification and a complete resume to the applicant screening.